jmcavalli/Conq_Release/README.txt

 	-the amount of food owned by the nation,
-	-plus any bonus points added by taking or losing capitals (20 points per taken capital, -20 points if you lost your capital) -plus 50 points to the nation with the highest gold income -plus 50 points to the nation with the largest land area.
+	-plus any bonus points added by taking or losing capitals (20 points per taken capital, -20 points if you lost your capital) -plus 50 points to the nation with the highest gold income (depending on attributes) -plus 50 points to the nation with the largest land area (depending on attributes).
+	-plus 50 points if all colonizers on the map are driven out.
+	-plus 50 points if you own all your culture's tiles on the map.

 Acknowledgements: